 The vegetated margins of the river can provide an important refuge and migration corridor for wildlife.
-They are cut in rotation once every three years so that at least two thirds of the margin remains intact at any time.
+They are cut in sections on a three year rotation so that at least two thirds of the margin remains intact at any time.
 In the past pre-planted coir rolls have been attached to unvegetated sections of the river bank to extend this habitat and reduce erosion.
 Dogs entering and exiting the river have worn deep grooves into the bank in places impacting the paths as well as the river habitat and the installation of dog steps has not had significant impact in reducing this.